 Consider now the problem on quantum level.
 The condition $t\gg t_*$ is satisfied for both, the classical and quantum problems.
 Then, as follows from Eq. (\ref{em}), $a_{ph}(t)=a_{cl}(t)a_{cl}/a_{ph}$, i.e. the quantity $a_{ph}(t)$ is typically greater than $a_{cl}(t)$ and in Sec. \ref{WPW} this effect is called the WPW paradox.
 The fact that only photons in the angular range $D/L$ can be detected can be described by projecting the states $\chi=\chi({\bf p},t)$ (see Eqs. (\ref{chiprel}), and (\ref{chiptphoton})) onto the states $\chi_1={\cal P}\chi$ where $\chi_1({\bf p},t)=\rho({\bf p})\chi({\bf p},t)$ and the form factor $\rho({\bf p})$ is significant only if ${\bf p}$ is in the needed angular range.
 We choose $\rho({\bf p})=exp(-{\bf p}_{\bot}^2a_1^2/2\hbar^2)$ where $a_1$ is of the order of $\hbar L/(p_0 D)$.
 Since $a_1\gg a_{ph}$, it follows from Eqs. (\ref{chiprel}), and (\ref{chiptphoton}) that $||{\cal P}\chi||^2=(a_{ph}/a_1)^2$.
 Then, as follows from Eq. (\ref{em}), $(a_{ph}/a_1)^2$ is of the order of $[D/a_{ph}(t)]^2$ as expected and this quantity is typically much less than $[D/a_{cl}(t)]^2$.
 Hence the WPW paradox would make communications with space probes much more difficult.

-Consider now the effect called Shapiro time delay.
+We now consider the following problem.
+The parameter $\gamma$ in General Relativity (GR) is extracted from experiments on deflection of light from distant stars by the Sun and from the effect called Shapiro time delay.
 The meaning of the effect follows.
 An antenna on Earth sends a signal to Mercury, Venus or an interplanetary space probe and receives the reflected signal.
 If the path of the signal nearly grazes the Sun then the gravitational influence of the Sun deflects the path from a straight line.
 As a result, the path becomes longer by $S\approx 75km$ and the signals arrive with a delay $S/c\approx 250\mu s$.